Tianwei Ni 倪天炜

 • Nov 2024: I am honored to receive the RBC Borealis AI fellowship (10 PhD students in Canada every year).

-• Sept 2024 - Feb 2025: I started my applied scientist internship at Amazon Web Services in Santa Clara, supervised by Rasool Fakoor and Allen Nie in the generalist agent team.
+• Sept 2024 - Feb 2025: I started my applied scientist internship at AWS in Santa Clara in the generalist agent team.

-• Jan 2024: One paper got accepted at ICLR as a poster.
+• Jan 2024: One paper on representation learning in RL got accepted at ICLR as a poster.
 See you in Vienna!

-• Sept 2023: One paper got accepted at NeurIPS as an oral.
+• Sept 2023: One paper on memory-based RL got accepted at NeurIPS as an oral.
 See you in New Orleans!

 Notation: * indicates equal contribution.